mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/ibm-overview.md

 ## 2  What Does the Mendix–IBM Partnership Offer? {#ibm-partnership-offer}

-**[Note from Adam: Erno, this question was specified by Roald, and it will be linked to from the landing page.
+{{% todo %}}[**Note from Adam: Erno, this question was specified by Roald, and it will be linked to from the landing page.
 Please consult with Roald for what content should go here.
-Content can probably be moved from other sections of this doc.]**
+Content can probably be moved from other sections of this doc.**]{{% /todo %}}